-

 The size of a “vmdk” file is limited to 2 TB.

-When a VM requires storage greater than 2 TB, you must add multiple disks with a maximum of 2 TB each.
+When a VM must have storage greater than 2 TB, you must add several disks of a maximum of 2 TB.

 Prerequisites